jmhenley5326/BW_Showcase/README.md

 Configure MySQL as follows:
 * Create a user named bw_showcase
 * Create the schema provided in the "db_schemas" folder at the root of this repository for this project
+* Ensure the bw_showcase user has appropriate permissions for this new schema
 * Test the JDBC Shared Resource and make adjustments to the JDBC URL and security credentials as required